MRColorR/money4band/README.md

 .\runme.ps1
 ```

+In any case, within the script menu there are many options dedicated to:
+- Register for the various apps,
+- Automatically install docker for the less experienced who cannot perform the recommended manual installation,
+- Setup of the .env file,
+- Application stack start helper,
+- Tools to reset the configurations made in case of problems.

+If you already have docker installed the only mandatory items you need to use are the env file setup entry and the start app stack entry of the menu.
 ### Enjoy your passive income

 - Keep in mind if you have several ip, you can run a stack on each ip to increase revenue, but running several time this stack on same ip should not give you more.
 You can also install some of this apps on your smartphone and use also your mobile network to earn.